creosoteshadow/RNG/README.md

 **IMPORTANT DISCLAIMER**

-**All generators in this repository are NON-CRYPTGRAPHIC PRNGs.**
+        All generators in this repository are NON-CRYPTGRAPHIC PRNGs.

         They are designed for statistical quality, speed, and convenience in simulations, games, Monte-Carlo methods, procedural generation, and other non-security applications.

-**They are NOT suitable for any cryptographic purpose** (key generation, nonces, gambling, security tokens, etc.).
+        They are NOT suitable for any cryptographic purpose (key generation, nonces, gambling, security tokens, etc.).
-They do **not** provide forward/backward secrecy or resistance to state compromise/observation.
+        They do NOT provide forward/backward secrecy or resistance to state compromise/observation.

         For cryptographic needs, use established secure primitives such as ChaCha20, AES-CTR, or platform APIs (`std::random_device`, `/dev/urandom`, CryptGenRandom, etc.).

 # Example Usage
         #include "RNG.h"